 Qualifying as a practical nurse opens up many doors in the labour market.
 The social and health care sector and the education sector provide a wide variety of jobs for which practical nurses have the required upper secondary level qualification.
 The qualification of practical nurse also awards general eligibility for higher education.
 For more information, see the Requirements for Vocational Qualifications (pdf) by The Ministry of Education and Culture.

-There are ten different study programmes:
+There are eight different study programmes:

 - Care for the Disabled